Scalr/terraform-provider-scalr/README.md

 }
 ```
 Export `SCALR_HOSTNAME` and `SCALR_TOKEN` environment variables.
-Execute `make install`.
+Execute `VER=7.7.7 make install`.
 This will build the provider binary and install it to the user's provider directory (see `GNUMakefile`).
 The `terraform init` now will find the correct provider version.

 ### Using a local copy of go-scalr